Agnes Binagwaho Is A Doctor With 'Sassitude'

 Binagwaho still lives in Kigali, Rwanda's capital.
 She's had more than 100 peer-reviewed articles published, including one in BMC Pediatrics on how Rwandan children with HIV often have depression and require better mental health care.
 She is a senior lecturer at Harvard and an adjunct professor at Dartmouth.
 And she's counting down the days until she moves north to rural Butaro, where she is buying a plot of land to live near her latest project.

 The initial $30 million funding came from the Cummings Foundation and the Bill & Melinda Gates Foundation (which is a funder of NPR).
 Though the construction of the campus is not yet complete, the university has 46 students.
-The first 17 graduated with a masters in global health delivery.
+The first 17 graduated with a Master of Science in global health delivery.
 Each two-year student receives partial financial aid for the $8,250 annual tuition.

 The latest batch of applicants come from 29 countries on four continents, according to John Urschel, director of the University's partnership development.
 Urschel describes them as people "who are desperately looking for an alternative to the traditional idea of global health.
 These are activists who want to learn how to improve their communities, they want to learn how to marshal political will.
 They're in the field and they're frustrated with what they see."